Send the link below via email or IMCopy

 What is heteroglossia?

-Heteroglossia is the coexistence, combination, alternation, and juxtaposition of ways of using the
+Heteroglossia is language diversity.
+It includes the coexistence, combination, alternation of

 4 case studies